heresywolves/image_enumerator/README.md

 # File Enumerator

-Rename all files in a folder to numbers.
+Rename all files in a folder to a sequence of numbers.

 - Useful for organizing images